mypreview/Conj/docs/customizing-product-catalog.md

 While editing this field consider the following options to have a clean look on your shop and category pages:

-* Size of a product image.
+* Size of product image.
 * Space on a computer/laptop, tablet or mobile device.
 * Optimal experience for a customer viewing and buying your products.